 What Is the Hourly Rate for Babysitting?

 There's not one typical babysitting rate.
 Your babysitting fees will be determined by many variables; location, number of children, the amount of time you'll be sitting, and your experience, to name a few.
-Babysitters.com reports that the 'typical' pay rate currently is anywhere from five to fifteen dollars an hour.
+Care.com reports that the 'typical' pay rate currently is anywhere from ten to nineteen dollars an hour.

 Find Average Babysitting Rate for Your Area